tiberiuichim/presentations/volto-slate-advanced/slides.md

 Requirements change, the web changes, etc. And if I'd have time today, I might even start another volto-slate alternative.

+But at this moment, it is the first time the Plone community owns an editor and that is important and the consequences of that are far-reaching.

 ### volto slate demo

 It's boring, just like a text editor should be.